rgambee/rgambee.github.io/job.md

 [FutureSearch](https://futuresearch.ai/) is a startup leveraging AI to answer tough questions, including market research and forecasting the future.
 I joined as an AI Research Engineer in 2025.
+[See here](https://evals.futuresearch.ai/) learn more about our research.

-## Formlabs: Systems Integration Engineer (2015 to Present)
+## Formlabs: Systems Integration Engineer (2015 to 2025)

 Based in Somerville, Massachusetts, [Formlabs](https://formlabs.com/) designs professional-grade 3D printers.
 Unlike most 3D printers which extrude filament